 The COVID-19 pandemic is testing us in many ways.
 Considering all that’s happening, emotional support is key.
 We should be able to discuss how we’re handling our challenges.
-It’s not easy to start a conversation about how the pandemic is making us feel — but perhaps we should.
+It’s not easy to start a conversation about how the

-A Mental Health Pandemic
+A Mental Health

 A side-effect of COVID-19 may be another pandemic — a mental health one.
 The social distancing guidelines, financial stress, lifestyle changes and fear of infection may cause a decline in general mental health for years to come.